 Rachel is an engaged and passionate music educator.
 She incorporates elements of El Sistema - a music education philosophy based on the belief that music is a transformative and fundamental human right for all people - into every aspect of her teaching career.
 Rachel is a graduate of the Sistema Fellows Program at the New England Conservatory of Music, and has completed residencies with El Sistema programs in Venezuela and across the United States.
 Upon graduation from the Sistema Fellowship, she became the founding director of Kentucky’s first El Sistema inspired program, North Limestone MusicWorks.
 Rachel is currently a teaching artist for Youth Orchestra Los Angeles, the Symphonic Jazz Orchestra, and Education through Music Los Angeles, all of which strive to provide high quality music education programs to underserved youth.
 She is also the horn coach at the South Bay Music Symposium, Notre Dame High School, Harvard Westlake Middle School and Earnest Lawrence Middle School, is on horn faculty at Harmony Rising: A Music School Online, and keeps a private studio of young hornists throughout Los Angeles County.

-A Virginia native, Rachel Hockenberry received her Bachelor’s degree in horn performance from James Madison University and her Master’s degree from the University of Cincinnati College-Conservatory of Music (CCM).
-She is currently a doctoral candidate at CCM in horn performance with cognate studies in arts administration.
-Primary teachers include Randy Gardner, Liz Freimuth, Duane Dugger and Abigail Pack, with additional instruction from David Ohanian and Roger Kaza.
+A Virginia native, Rachel received her bachelors degree in horn performance from James Madison University.
+She earned her masters and doctoral degrees in horn performance from the University of Cincinnati College-Conservatory of Music, where she also completed cognate studies in arts administration.
+Primary teachers include Randy Gardner, Tom Sherwood, Liz Freimuth, Duane Dugger and Abigail Pack, with additional instruction from David Ohanian and Roger Kaza.